 SEC.
-13. This order is intended only to improve the internal management of the executive branch and is not intended to, nor does it, create any right to administrative or judicial review, or any right, whether substantive or procedural, enforceable by any party against the United States, its agencies or instrumentalities, its officers or employees, or any other person.
+13. This order is intended only to improve the internal management of the executive branch and is not intended to, nor does it, create any right to administrative or judicial review, or any right, whether substantive or procedural, enforceable by any party against the United States, its agencies or instrumentalities its officers or employees or any other person talities, its officers or employees, or any other person.
 SEC.
 14. The provisions of this order shall apply to contracts resulting from solicitations issued on or after the effective date of this order.